 If you’re trying to get your finances in order, one of the first things you will need to do is set up a savings account.
 There are numerous benefits to having a savings account, from making sure you have an emergency fund for unexpected expenses, to saving up for a downpayment on a house.

 Regardless of your reasons for saving, one of the best ways to save is with an interest-bearing account.
-Instead of putting your money under your mattress, let your cash multiply by putting into an account that gives you interest.
+Instead of putting your money under your mattress, let your cash multiply by putting it into an account that gives you interest.

 What is an interest bearing account?